iCliniq Logo

 Occasionally, people who have jaundice or Gilbert's syndrome also experience:

 As a genetic condition, Gilbert's syndrome is present at birth.
 Persons with Gilbert’s syndrome are diagnosed in their late teens or early twenties.
-The disease is diagnosed when you have a blood test for another reason, and the doctor may find high levels of bilirubin which might indicate this syndrome.
+The disease is diagnosed when one has a blood test for another reason, and the doctor may find high levels of bilirubin which might indicate this syndrome.

 The following tests are done to confirm the diagnosis: